conketapp/document-bitrix24-srs/SRS_Project_Category_DMDA-2.3.md

 BEFORE UPDATE ON projects
 FOR EACH ROW
 BEGIN
-    IF NEW.status = 'deleted' AND OLD.status != 'deleted' THEN
-        SET NEW.deleted_at = CURRENT_TIMESTAMP;
+    IF NEW.deleted_at IS NOT NULL AND OLD.deleted_at IS NULL THEN SET NEW.deleted_at = CURRENT_TIMESTAMP;
     END IF;
 END//